phananh1010/download-equirectangular-youtube-video/README.md

-# How to download 360-degree videos from Youtube in equirectangular format
+# Download equirectuangular 360-degree videos from Youtube in highest quality

 Recently, Youtube has developed their own [propriety encoding scheme](https://youtube-eng.googleblog.com/2017/03/improving-vr-videos.html) for 360-degree videos.
 Most videos from Youtube which have 2K and 4K resolution have already been converted into this format.